 Don’t get me wrong: I still believe creating your own world out of the things you love is one of the best ways to deal with the not-so-fun real life situations we are all faced with.
 We managed to fine-tune this skill as a result of our sheltered, private school upbringing, where our bored, restless minds would wander and make us thing and do crazy and creative things.
 I almost long for those sun-blazed school days where I would sit on the steps reading The Catcher in the Rye while eating an oily aloo samosa with my bare hands.
 Looking back, what bothers me about our attitudes is the negativity, and I cannot help but wonder if it could have been avoided.

 High school was tough.
 I can never forget that first day of school, when a group of girls gathered around me and asked me who my favorite band was.
 When my thirteen year old self hesitantly responded “Linkin Park”, I was met with a unanimous groan.
 Later, I heard a sagely whisper in my ear “Linkin Park is not cool.
 Nu metal is not cool The Pixies are cool.
 Do your homework”.
 And from that day, I did.
 I quickly got rid of my skateboard and black rubber bands (ok, so maybe they did me a favor) and swore off Nu Metal.
 I read about the rivalry between Robert Smith and Morrissey instead, and eventually my knowledge grew enough for me to support my own eye-rolling.
 I became a much more intense version of myself today, now watered down by time, a growing obsession with pop music, and most importantly meeting people that inspire me who are bright and perfect, but as Judy Blume would say “couldn’t tell their Bach from their Beethoven”.
 To this date when someone asks me about music I get hesitant to respond, and tend to avoid the discussion altogether.
-I avoid discussing books too, an area I am more comfortable with than music: no, I don’t like Jody Piccoult (WHAT? she is awesome), neither Paulo Coelho (are you even kidding have you read The Alchemist?
-I have, and I am not a fan), nor Khalid Hosseini (oh em gee dubble-yew tee eff).
+I avoid discussing books too, an area I am more comfortable with than music: no, I don’t like Jody Piccoult, neither Paulo Coelho (are you even kidding have you read The Alchemist?
+I have, and I am not a fan), nor Khalid Hosseini.
+All of these opinions always trigger extreme responses which I wish to avoid.
 I prefer to keep these discussions private, the conversations extended to people I know won’t judge my judgment.

 Its obvious now that the cynicism and snarkiness was just a thinly-veiled attempt to mask our doubts and uncertainties.
 If only we had been told, or had figured it out for ourselves that the doubts were healthy, that asking questions and wondering things, however bizarre or nonsensical, almost always led you to a place of knowledge and understanding.
 The school itself was not the most diverse in that it only recognized types: the smart kids, the popular kids, or the troublemakers.
 If you didn’t fall into any of these categories you would slip by unnoticed, especially by the teachers.
 Me being a bit of a class clown, studious but not Ivy League-bound, friendly but not noticably so, fell into one of those cracks.